erasme/ansible-nginx/README.md

     gem install guard-shell
     guard

-Now the specs will run whenever you save a file in the role.run.
+Now the specs will run whenever you save a file in the role, the specs will be run.

 License
 -------